nielsds/go/101_introduction_to_go.md

 ### Set GOBIN
 `GOBIN` can be used to specify where Go should store compiled programs (on succesfully running `go install`).

-By defauly, `GOBIN` is set to nothing and Go stores compiled files in `$GOPATH/bin`.
-If you want Go to put it's new binaries somewhere else, you can specify another directory by setting GOBIN.
+By default, `GOBIN` is set to nothing and Go stores compiled files in `$GOPATH/bin`.
+If you want Go to put it's new binaries somewhere else, you can specify another directory by setting `GOBIN`.

 ### Set up dirs
-This step isn't super required, but smart.
+This step isn't a hard requirment, but recommended.
 Ensure that the following directories exist (create them if they don't):
 - Your `GOPATH` directory as set in `GOPATH`, or `~/go`.
 - `$GOPATH/bin`,
 - `$GOPATH/pkg`,
 - `$GOPATH/src`

 ### Set up PATH
-Finally, add Go to path adding this line to `~/.bashrc` or similar:
+Finally, add Go to your `PATH` by adding this line to `~/.bashrc` or similar:
 ```bash
 export PATH=$PATH:$GOROOT/bin
 ```

-Finally, to make freshly compiled programs instantly available to you, add `$GOPATH/bin` to path by adding this line to `~/.bashrc` or similar:
+Finally, to make freshly compiled programs instantly available to you, add `$GOPATH/bin` to `PATH` by adding this line to `~/.bashrc` or similar:
 ```bash
 export PATH=$PATH:$GOPATH/bin
 ```